National Art Pass FAQs

 Your National Art Pass is your membership card, so you will need to wait until you receive it.

 If would like to know your membership number in advance, please contact Supporter Services.
-Museums and galleries may allow you to book tickets if you quote your membership number before you receive your card, however this is at their own discretion.
 We cannot guarantee you free and discounted entry during this time.
+Museums and galleries may allow you to book tickets if you quote your membership number before you receive your card, however they will require you to show a valid card on collection of your tickets/entry to the venue.

 The Art Fund is a charity.
 Gift Aid is a government scheme where charities can reclaim money on your contribution from the HM Revenue & Customs.